Last Updated on

 Waiting……waiting……waiting.
 The live push was successful!

 Alrighty then, back to admin page I went.
 Nothing different.
 Back to the cPanel, clearly I must have done something wrong.

-Same waning!
+Same warning!
 Confident me says “Self, just do the advanced push.”
 Success!!
 NOT!

 With my trusty phone in my hand, I pull up my contact list and called SiteGround for the second time in 2 days.
 I was relieved to learn it wasn’t me.
 There was some issue on the back end.